5 Best Latte Machine Reviews (+ a Buying Guide)

 The goal here is to find a machine that handles the milk well.

 The Difference Between Cappuccinos, Lattes, and Other Espresso-Based Drinks

-This may seem like an obvious section (seeing how you like lattes enough to consider buying a latte machine!), and we realize that, so we’ll keep it short.
+This may seem like an obvious section (seeing how you like lattes enough to consider buying a latte machine!), and we realise that, so we’ll keep it short.
 By the way, here’s where you can learn more about the difference between flat white vs latte.

 But it bears pointing out just what a latte is (a sweeter, espresso-based drink made with steamed milk and a top layer of micro-foam) and how it differs from so many other espresso drinks.
 You’ll want to have this in mind when you buy a coffee machine specifically for lattes.

 Not to mention, you’ll also want to know the nuanced differences between these drinks if you’re going to make them at home!
 A classic example would be a latte, which is milk-heavy, compared to a cappuccino, which has more foam.
 Remember that there are two parts to effective frothing (1)